 - Sieve the Neill’s Self Raising Soda Bread Flour into a large bowl and add the baking powder.
 Add the sugar and milk and mix to a firm dough.
 Turn out onto a floured surface, knead lightly and roll out to a rectangular shape approximately 30x23cm/12×9 inches and ½ inch thick.

-- Make the filling by mixing the melted fat, raisins, chopped plums, sugar and cinnamon, and spread on top of the rolled dough.
+- Make the filling by mixing the melted fat, Guinness, raisins, chopped plums, sugar and cinnamon, and spread on top of the rolled dough.

 - Brush around the edges of the dough with cold water, this will help seal the edges, and roll the dough up loosely into a log shape, making sure it is even and well-shaped.
 Using a sharp knife, cut the log into 7 slices and arrange flat in the tin with one in the centre.